 We take a look at how the world of social media is impacting hospitals.

 The internet has opened up a whole new way of life, with information now available at the click of a mouse.
 This has never been more relevant than when it comes to medicine.

-Patients are increasingly using the internet as a means of finding out more about conditions they have been diagnosed with or even self-diagnosing, the latter being an activity which has as many disadvantages as benefits.
+Patients are increasingly using the internet as a means of finding out more about conditions they have been diagnosed with or even self-diagnosing, the latter being an activity that has as many disadvantages as benefits.

-During a consultation there is only a finite amount of time and the world-wide web provides the chance to research things in more detail or explore possibilities.
+During a consultation, there is only a finite amount of time and the worldwide web provides the chance to research things in more detail or explore possibilities.

 Upping the ante

-But whilst the internet has undoubtedly been a source of helpful information, social media has taken things that one step further.
+But whilst the internet has undoubtedly been a source of helpful information, social media has taken things one step further.

-The ability to communicate directly, openly and regularly with fellow sufferers has brought a completely new dimension to the world of medicine.
+The ability to communicate directly, openly, and regularly with fellow sufferers has brought a completely new dimension to the world of medicine.
 Using social media, patients are joining groups specifically dedicated to certain illnesses with everything from depression to cancer covered.
 This provides individuals the opportunity to connect with others who have the same condition, sharing experiences and information.